hknutzen/Netspoc/syntax.markdown

           [ log = <name>(, <name>)*; ]

       <object set with 'user'> is like <object set>
-       but with additional keyword 'user' allowed in <network object>
+       but with additional keyword 'user' allowed in <object>

       <date> ::= a date with format YYYY-MM-DD